lucapug/e2e-bike-count-predictor/README.md

 The whole development has been done in an isolated virtual environment.
 I have chosen [Poetry](https://python-poetry.org/) as Python dependency manager.
 For better reproducibility, all the employed libraries are recorded with pinned versions.
 Among the best coding practices adopted are the usage of linters, formatters and pre-commit hooks

-## Preparing the Data
+## Preparing the Data and training a baseline model

-The whole data preparation, the Exploratory Data Analysis and the definition of a baseline model are done inside the `prepare_data.ipynb` notebook.
+The whole data preparation, the Exploratory Data Analysis and the definition of a baseline model are done inside the `bike_count.ipynb` notebook.
 I have held out part of the dataset in order to simulate a monitoring task during the deployment in production.
 In particular, from the total 8760 samples, I have stored 6576 samples from Winter, Spring and Summer in `ref_data.csv` and the remaining 2184 samples (Autumn) have been stored in `curr_data.csv`.
 To simulate weekly data monitoring, the curr\_data samples have been further divided into 13 batches (each batch containing samples of a week, i.e. 24x7=168 samples), and each batch has been saved to a csv file (`curr_data_week01.csv`, `curr_data_week02.csv`,...)